wacncontent/CustomizeTool/removeCommentOutput2/articles/notification-hubs/notification-hubs-windows-store-dotnet-get-started.md

             await hub.SendWindowsNativeNotificationAsync(toast);
         }

-   	Make sure to replace the "hub name" placeholder with the name of the notification hub that appears in the portal on the **Notification Hubs** tab.
+   	Make sure to replace the "hub name" placeholder with the name of the notification hub that appears in the [Azure Management Portal] on the **Notification Hubs** tab.
 Also, replace the connection string placeholder with the connection string called **DefaultFullSharedAccessSignature** that you obtained in the section "Configure your notification hub."

 	>[AZURE.NOTE]Make sure that you use the connection string that has **Full** access, not **Listen** access.
 The listen-access string does not have permissions to send notifications.